 Tom Madders, Campaigns Director at YoungMinds, said: ‘This research suggests that many younger children have found it increasingly hard to cope as the lockdown period has gone on, which may be because of loneliness, fears about the coronavirus or a loss of the routines and support that come with school.

 ‘The picture appears to be more variable for older children in this study.
-Following the anxiety and uncertainty of going into lockdown, some are likely to have found the restrictions more difficult as time as gone on, while others – including those who feel safe and secure at home but who find school challenging – may have adapted well to their new reality.
-For those young people, going back to school after a long break may well be tough, and it’s vital that there’s a re-adjustment period where wellbeing is prioritised.
+Following the anxiety and uncertainty of going into lockdown, some are likely to have found the restrictions more difficult as time has gone on, while others – including those who feel safe and secure at home but who find school challenging – may have adapted well to their new reality.
+For those young people, going back to school after a long break may well be tough, and it’s vital that there’s a readjustment period where wellbeing is prioritised.

 ‘It’s also important to recognise that some of the most vulnerable young people in our society – including those who have experienced abuse, violence or neglect, are often the hardest to identify.
 We need to ensure that effective support is available for all children who need it now and as restrictions lift.’